Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 #### Table materialization in dbt-snowflake

 dbt-snowflake supports basic table materialization with a catalog-linked database in Glue using Iceberg REST.
 Note that incremental materializations are not yet supported.

-This feature requires:
+This feature requires the following:

-- **A catalog-linked database:** You must use a catalog-linked database configured for your Glue Catalog integration.
+- **Catalog-linked database:** You must use a [catalog-linked database](https://docs.snowflake.com/en/user-guide/tables-iceberg-catalog-linked-database#label-catalog-linked-db-create) configured for your Glue Catalog integration.
-- **Lowercase identifiers:** Table and column names must be lowercase and surrounded by double quotes for Glue compatibility.
+- **Identifier format:** Table and column names must use only alphanumeric characters (letters and numbers), be lowercase, and surrounded by double quotes for Glue compatibility.

-To specify Glue as the catalog-linked database type, add `catalog_linked_database_type: glue` under the `adapter_properties` section:
+To specify Glue as the database type, add `catalog_linked_database_type: glue` under the `adapter_properties` section:

 ```yml
 catalogs: